-By mail: Download and print an Absentee Ballot Application (PDF) and send it to your County Election Office.
+By mail: Download and print an Absentee Ballot Application and send it to your county elections office.

 Military and overseas voting: Military members are eligible to vote by absentee ballot and to receive their ballot by email.
-Military members may also complete a Federal Post Card Application(FPCA) in order to vote.
+Military members may also complete an application through the Federal Voter Assistance Program in order to vote.
 Learn more about voting as a military voter, request emailed ballots, and download applications here.

 Overseas Voters have similar exceptions to military voters and may learn more here.

-Emergency Voting: Emergency Absentee Ballot Applications are available at the county Board of Elections Office.
-If you have an emergency and did not apply for an absentee ballot by 5 p.m. on the Tuesday prior to Election Day, you may download and apply for an Emergency Absentee Ballot.
+Emergency Voting: In emergency situations you can submit an Emergency Application for Absentee Ballot , which must be submitted no later than 5pm on the Friday before Election Day.
+Learn more about obtaining and submitting emergency absentee ballots here.
+If you have an emergency and did not apply for an absentee ballot by 5pm on the Tuesday prior to Election Day, you may download and apply for an Emergency Absentee Ballot.
 This application must be notarized before it is submitted.
-Learn more about obtaining and submitting emergency absentee ballots here.

 Other absentee ballot information: If you would like to designate another person to assist you in delivering a completed absentee or alternative ballot, print, complete and return the following forms to the County Board of Elections: